defeo/class-cost/mission-and-policies.md

 The collaboration and interaction of the Action is real, and is modelled on the success story of Elliptic Curve Cryptography, which has acted as a dynamic meeting-place for Number Theorists and Cryptographers since its invention in 1985.
-Now, as Elliptic Curve Cryptography reache full technological maturity, and as the international community faces a need for post-quantum security that conventional Elliptic Curve Cryptography simply cannot meet, it is time to re-form, renew, and reinvigorate this
+Now, as Elliptic Curve Cryptography reaches full technological maturity, and as the international community faces a need for post-quantum security that conventional Elliptic Curve Cryptography simply cannot meet, it is time to re-form, renew, and reinvigorate this